ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/python.md

 ```
 ````

-This will take some time but, if all goes well, we will have a new environment called `gds`.
+This will take some time so we recommend doing this before lab.
+But, if all goes well, we will have a new environment called `gds`.
 To activate this environment, type:

 ```
 conda activate gds